ashutosh108/pramana-vachana-sangraha-v5-index-generator/README.txt

-Generates dictionary index from bookmarks in the PDF for the 5th volume of "Pramana Vachana Sangrha".
+Generates dictionary index from bookmarks in the PDF for the 5th volume of "Pramāṇa Vachana Saṅgraha".
 Generates two files:
 - index.txt (articles are in the PDF order)
 - index-sorted.txt (sanskrit alphabet order: a, ā, i, ī, etc)